Gerard Béhague: Legacy

-The Gerard Béhague and Everett Helm Latin American Sheet Music Collection, 1917-1969, is housed at the Sousa Archives and Center for World Music.
-This collection consists of Brazilian sheet music from the period, ca. 1915-1945, and popular Argentine sheet music from the same time period, as well as popular Cuban sheet music from the 1960s.
+The Gerard Béhague and Everett Helm Latin American Sheet Music Collection, 1917–1969, is housed at the Sousa Archives and Center for World Music.
+This collection consists of Brazilian sheet music from the period, c.
+1915–1945, and popular Argentine sheet music from the same time period, as well as popular Cuban sheet music from the 1960s.
 The sheet music was purchased by the University of Illinois at the request of Béhague, who used it for his research.